 Good guess, we guessed right and ended up with a really good view.

-There were 6 vehicles in the Live Action Arena and after entering the arena they all drove past and we were introduced to their owners. after all ended some of them got the chance to do some burnouts.
-Henry loved this he was really enjoying it, the crowd were pretty excited and it was just an amazing atmosphere.
-The noise from these cars and the smoke was very impressive, even more impressive though Mollie slept through the whole thing.
+There were 6 vehicles in the Live Action Arena and after entering the arena they all drove past and we were introduced to their owners.
+After all had been around some of them got the chance to do some burnouts.
+H loved this he was really enjoying it, the crowd were pretty excited and it was just an amazing atmosphere.
+The noise from these cars and the smoke was very impressive, even more impressive though M slept through the whole thing.

-We made this our last thing to do, it was getting very hot and I could tell Henry was starting to get worn out.
+We made this our last thing to do, it was getting very hot and I could tell H was starting to get worn out.

 We all left with beaming faces and as we were leaving we were already confirming coming back next year.
 We had such a great day, the weather was really kind to us as well and made it even more enjoyable.